xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab05/Lab05-Extending-Office-lab-instructions/01-Student-lab-manual.md

 After you complete this lab, you will be able to:

-Recognize the fundamental components and types of Office Add-ins.
-Describe Office JavaScript APIs.
-Explain customization of Add-ins.
-Describe testing, debugging, and deployment options.
-Describe actionable messages.## Lab setup
+- Describe fundamental components and types of Office Add-ins.

+- Describe Add-in commands.

+- Describe Office JavaScript APIs.

+- Describe customization of Add-ins.

+- Describe testing, debugging, and deployment options.

+- Describe actionable messages.

+## Lab setup

 **Estimated Time**: 180 minutes.